badoo/techblog/_posts/2015-06-22-lets-build-freehand-drawing-in-ios-part-2.markdown

 }
 {% endhighlight %}

-Commands should only do one thing, and that is executing their encapsulated action.
-The setup, autorelease pool, and offscreen buffer, is not responsibility of the command itself, it rather is responsibility of the environment on which our command works.
+Commands should only do one thing, and that is execute their encapsulated actions.
+The setup, autorelease pool and offscreen buffer are not the responsibility of the command itself, rather it’s the responsibility of the environment on which our command works.
 Let’s express this with our protocols:

 {% highlight swift %}